Are you searching for something to do and somewhere to go this summer? These are the best places to visit in the USA in July!

 Whether you choose to head up to the peak or take a flat 0.6-mile loop, the views will be breathtaking either way.
 After a long walk, sit back and relax with a craft beer in one of the 50 breweries in Anchorage.

-Your July bucket list will be incomplete without checking out the Anchorage Market and Festival, which takes place on Saturdays and showcases over 300 vendors with unique gifts, clothing, local food, and more, to be browsed while enjoying live music and snacks.
+Your July bucket list will be incomplete without checking out the Anchorage Market and Festival, which takes place on Saturdays and showcases over 300 vendors with unique gifts, clothing, local food, and more to browse while enjoying live music and snacks.

 Average temperatures and precipitation: highs of 70F (21C) and lows of 52F (12C); 0 days of rain